Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 A frozen embryo transfer may be done for a number of reasons:

-A Second Embryo Transfer: In a conventional IVF cycle, it is common for 10-15 eggs to be produced through controlled hyperstimulation, which results in a number of high-quality embryos available for transfer.
-Today’s standard practice is to transfer one (sometimes two) embryo into the woman’s uterus and freeze all remaining embryos to increase the chance of future pregnancy (should the couple want to continue expanding their family after giving birth or if the first transfer fails).
+Today’s standard practice is to transfer one (sometimes two) embryos into the woman’s uterus and freeze all remaining embryos to increase the chance of future pregnancy.
+The remaining embryos are available if the couple wants to continue expanding their family after giving birth or if the first transfer fails.

 Cleavage (Day 3) Stage Embryo Transfer: